davidjosephhayes/spotticker/README.md

 Be sure to save by pressing ^X.

+<h3>Midori Browser startup on boot</h3>
+Like the previous instruction with the 'unclutter' program, we'll need Midori to automatically start as well.
+Let's autostart Midori and have it navigate to that specific URL.
+First, navigate to the 'autostart' file and open it:

+    $ cd /etc/xdg/lxsession/LXDE
+    $ sudo nano autostart

+Add the lines that tell the Pi to wait for 5 seconds, and then to start the Midori browser.
+When completed, the 'autostart' file should look like the following:

+    @lxpanel --profile LXDE
+    @pcmanfm --desktop --profile LXDE
+    @xscreensaver -no-splash
+    @xset s off
+    @xset -dpms
+    @xset s noblank
+    @unclutter -idle 0.1 -root
+    sleep 5
+    @midori -e Fullscreen -a http://localhost:1337

+When you're finished, click ^X, Y, and hit Enter to save your changes.

 <h3>Enabling Node.js to start on boot</h3>
 The 'spotticker' app depends on the Node.js.
-Let's have Node run at boot by having it autostart.
-Navigate to the /etc directory, opening 'rc.local', and adding some lines.
-Colors will change in the nano editor if done correctly.
+Let's have Node run at boot by having it automatically start.
+This file is in a different location than where we added the Midori and Unclutter actions.

     $ cd /etc/
     $ sudo nano rc.local